 Why your company needs an API evangelist

-I was about to publish an article on why API evangelists are important and recommend to each company that has any API product to really consider having an evangelising program.
+I was about to publish an article on why having an API evangelist is important and recommend to each company that has any API product to really consider having an evangelising program.
 Just yesterday I stumbled upon a super interesting article by Sam Macklin explaining just this.
 So, instead of writing my own, I dropped it and re-blog Sam’s article cause it was awesome!
 Below you can enjoy it.

 As discussed recently in another blog post, the “cult of APIs” demands a certain amount of evangelism.
 That is to say, for those who believe that APIs represent the key technology driving digital innovation, raising awareness is a matter of some urgency.
 That’s why CA powers the API Academy’s work around the globe and it’s also why prominent thought leader Kin Lane branded himself the “API Evangelist”.